kychua/spring-demo/readme.md

 # Readme

-This project is a modification of ["How to Install Apache Tomcat 9 (on Windows, Mac OS X, Ubuntu) and Get Started with Java Servlet Programming"](http://www.ntu.edu.sg/home/ehchua/programming/howto/tomcat_howto.html) tutorial by Chua Hock-Chuan, to include use of Maven.
+This project is a modification of ["How to Install Apache Tomcat 9 (on Windows, Mac OS X, Ubuntu) and Get Started with Java Servlet Programming"](http://www.ntu.edu.sg/home/ehchua/programming/howto/tomcat_howto.html) tutorial by Chua Hock-Chuan, to include use of Maven, with additional code from other tutorials to include use of Spring framework.

 ## Setup
 1. Set up Java project using Maven